michelesr/thesis/src/intro.md

 work, as well as the motivation of choosing the end-to-end testing typology and the container based virtualization.

-Chapter 3 introduces and explains in detail the Docker container engine, with practical examples of usage, then it shows how Docker Compose container orchestration tool that can be used to simply define and build portable development and testing environment.
+Chapter 3 introduces and explains in detail *Docker* @docker container engine, with practical examples of usage, then it shows how *Docker Compose*
+@docker-compose container orchestration tool that can be used to simply define and build portable development and testing environment.
 The last section of the chapter exposes the structure of Gasista Felice, as well as its configuration of the development environment.

 Chapter 4 covers the implementation of browser automation routines with the *Protractor* @protractor framework for the end-to-end testing of *AngularJS* @ng